grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Gregory glanced at Bastian quickly, but returned his eyes to the controls.

-"Seriously.
-Fuck man.
+"Seriously."
+Bastian continued in his droning quiet voice.
+"Fuck.
 The worst thing about submarining is if something goes wrong, it usually isn't a fast fucking death.
-In an airplane, something goes wrong, you're gonna hit a fucking mountain in a matter of minutes --- that's if you don't get blown to fucking pieces at 30,000 feet in the first place.
+In an airplane, something goes wrong, you're gonna splat against a fucking mountain in a matter of minutes --- that's if you don't get blown to fucking pieces at 30,000 feet in the first place.
 But on a fucking sub, you usually know your fate long before it fucking comes for you."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "Shut the fuck up Bastian."